-Warrants in ESOP Transactions
+Why Are Warrants Important in ESOP Transactions?

 Companies generally prefer to accomplish leveraged ESOP transactions through relatively inexpensive senior debt.
 However, using senior debt alone is often not possible in highly leveraged transactions designed to result in 100% ESOP ownership.
 Subordinated debt may be required.
 Selling shareholders often hold this subordinated debt, and the subordinated debt instrument is often structured to address the particular needs and concerns of the selling shareholder.
 Third-party investors may also provide subordinated debt to fund an ESOP transaction.
 While this article generally describes subordinated debt in ESOP transactions as seller financing, the descriptions below apply equally to third-party investors who might provide subordinated debt.